Pat Freiermuth Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Matchup vs. Chicago

-- The Bears are conceding 252.8 passing yards per game this season, the NFL's 12th-ranked pass defense.
+- The 252.8 passing yards the Bears allow per game makes them the NFL's 12th-ranked pass defense this season.

 - The Bears have surrendered 14 touchdowns through the air (1.8 per game).
 They are 19th in the league in that category.